Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Quantization of AWGN Channels with PAMs

-\textit{Example:} We give a practical case where $P_{Y|X}$ satisfies \eqref{eqn: (i, j) > (i', j')}.
-Consider a pulse-amplitude modulation (PAM) system, as shown in Fig. \ref{fig: PAM}, with $q$ symbols $\mc{X} = \{x_1, x_2, \ldots, x_q\}, x_1 < x_2 < \cdots < x_q$.
-The symbols are transmitted over an additive white Gaussian noise (AWGN) channel with noise variance $\sigma^2$.
-Then, the probability density function (pdf) of the channel continuous output $\widetilde{Y} = \widetilde{y}$ conditioned on channel input $X = x_i$ is given by
+In this section, we consider the quantization of the PAM system shown in Fig. \ref{fig: PAM}.
+The probability density function (pdf) of the channel continuous output $\widetilde{Y} = \widetilde{y}$ conditioned on channel input $X = x_i$ is given by